santosd/Hackday-Character-Controls-Lua/README.md

 ## Friday August 11th 2017

 This was the initial start date of this project.
-I learned quite a few things
+I learned quite a few things:

 * In a table it is you can use the table name with a dot to create variables that are related to it.
 For example:
     * The following is the name of my table: